We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 When administration ends and the final filing

-The administration period ends when assets are collected, debts and liabilities are paid, and distributions finish.
+The administration period of an estate ends when all assets have been collected, debts and liabilities settled (including any IHT), and final distributions made to beneficiaries.

-- Mark 31 October for paper and 31 January for online in your calendar.
+- Mark 31 October for paper and 31 January for online filing in your calendar immediately.

-- Seek help if certificates or sale figures are delayed.
+- Seek specialist help early if certificates, valuations or sale figures are delayed.

 Conclusion

-Start by confirming whether you must file an SA900 form, then gather statements, vouchers and disposal details.
-Work methodically through each section and add any supplementary pages that apply.
+Start by confirming whether you must file an SA900, then gather bank statements, dividend vouchers, rental records and disposal details.
+Work methodically through each section of the form and include every supplementary page that applies.

-Keep records tidy, follow the steps, and the task becomes a manageable final step rather than a burden.
-For wider planning on inheritance matters, see our guide on inheritance tax in the UK.
+Keep records tidy, follow the steps, and the SA900 becomes a manageable administrative task rather than a burden.
+For wider planning on protecting family wealth from inheritance tax, see our guide on inheritance tax in the UK.